NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-10.md

 ## Conclusion

-The application's architecture, request flow, and trust boundaries were mapped using observed behavior and passive directory.
+The application's architecture, request flow, and trust boundaries were mapped using observed behavior and passive discovery.
+This provides a foundation for focused testing of authorization, input handling, and business logic controls.